Bethany Lily April Flaunts Ample Cleavage In Tiny Black Bikini Top

 The 24-year-old was captured outdoors for the two-slide series as several homes and palm trees filled the background.
 She struck two attention-grabbing poses that put her killer curves on show.

 In the first image, she faced the camera as she squatted down with her derriere propped out.
 She placed one hand on her thigh and the other on her knee.
-She wore a pout on her face and directed her strong gaze towards the camera, emitting a sultry energy.
+She wore a pout on her face and directed her strong gaze at the camera, emitting sultry energy.
 She displayed the left side of her body in the second snapshot as she sat down while leaning back into her left arm.
 She placed her right hand on her face as she pouted once more with her eyes closed.

-Her long, highlighted blond hair, which appeared to be in natural-looking waves, was pulled back into a high ponytail that cascaded down her back..
+Her long, highlighted blond hair, which appeared to be in natural-looking waves, was pulled back into a high ponytail that cascaded down her back.
 She rocked her nails semi-long with a light pink polish that complemented her skin-tone.

-Bethany showcased her busty assets in a black bikini top from BoohooMan, a Los Angeles-based clothing company.
+Bethany showcased her busty assets in a black bikini top from boohoo, a Los Angeles-based clothing company.
 The garment featured two thin straps that tied around her neck and back and triangular cups that could barely contain her chest, revealing an ample amount of cleavage, sideboob, and underboob.

-She teamed the number with black sweatpants that flaunted her curvy hips and pert booty.
+She teamed the number with black sweatpants that let her flaunt her curvy hips and pert booty.
 The high-rise bottoms also accented her flat midriff.
 She completed the sporty, yet scanty look with a pair of white Chanel sneakers.

 The photo set went live less than seven hours ago and has already amassed more than 57,000 likes, proving to be very popular with her social media following.
-Hundreds of fans also expressed their admiration for the model in the comments section.
+Hundreds of fans also expressed their admiration for Bethany in the comments section.

 "Absolutely gorgeous, love you," one individual wrote, filling their compliment with several red heart emoji.